Llantrisant: Y Billy Wynt

 At the highest point of Y Graig is a stone tower known locally as “Billy Wynt”.
 Also said to have been used as an auxiliary tower with its high up positioning it remains a focal point of history.
 By the early 19th century the tower was in ruins and in 1890 it was restored as a folly by the Llantrisants' town trust.

 Y Pwysty

 ‘Y Pwysty’ the weighing house, was located on this site since medieval times.
 Once known as The Angel Inn, it was at Y Pwysty that the weight of goods were regulated at the markets and fairs held in the town.

 The Royal Mint

 The Royal Mint, which produces all British coins, moved from London to Llantrisant in 1967 in order to meet demand when the UK converted to decimal currency.
-The Royal Mint is now entirely located in Llantrisant after a phased move, and employs over 900 workers on its 38-acre site.
 In addition to British coins, the Royal Mint produces circulating coins for approximately 60 countries, as well as medals, bullion coins and bars.
-The Royal Mint has been in existence for around 1,100 years, first in the Tower of London, then Tower Hill, and now in Llantrisant.
 The Royal Mint also attracts tourists to Llantrisant to The Royal Mint Experience and the Royal Mint Museum which runs events and exhibitions around topics of interest.